 - Sunshine Seasons – This has the biggest menu of any quick service in EPCOT and there are plenty of healthy choices.
-Are favorite is a tie between the oak-grilled rotisserie chicken or salmon.
+Our favorite is a tie between the oak-grilled rotisserie chicken or salmon.

-- Lotus Blossom Café – The Mongolian beef combo is probably the healthiest choice here as it comes with thin slices of beef, onions, and served with steamed rice and steamed broccoli.
+- Lotus Blossom Café – The Mongolian beef combo is probably the healthiest choice here as it comes with thin slices of beef, onions, and is served with steamed rice and steamed broccoli.
 You can give the egg roll to someone else if you are being really strict.

 - La Cantina de San Angel – Skip the tacos here and go for the pollo cascabel instead which has grilled chicken, Mexican rice, corn, and pickled onions.